sf-wdi-25/toEatly/README.md

 cd toEatly
 ```

-If you type ` git checkout live_code` it won't work because you don't have all the branches.
-You need to fetch them:
+If you type ` git checkout live_code` it should work, but if it doesn't, you'll need to fetch all the branches with:

 ```
 git fetch --all